 - In the above figure, the circuit denoted as b explains the condition when the value of forward biased voltage is such that the voltage across the diode is almost 0.7 volts or potential barrier while the increment in value of forward current is very fast

-- The less increment in the voltage across the diode after 0.7 volts is due to the voltage loss across the internal resistance of the semiconductor material by which diode is constructed.
+- The less increment in the voltage across the diode after 0.7 volts is due to the voltage loss across the internal resistance of the semiconductor material by which the diode is constructed.

 V-I characteristic curve for a forward-biased diode